Denník N: Operations

 Denník N publishes a daily print edition on weekdays, alongside a 24/7 digital platform with articles, newsletters, podcasts, and video.

-As of 2024, Denník N had a team of 130 people and 70,000 paid subscribers.
+As of late 2025, the newsroom employed around 130 staff members, including 110 journalists, and the publication had over 80,000 paid subscribers.

 The company runs a book-publishing division, which has released over 150 titles, including works by Slovak and international authors.
 The organization has also developed the Readers Engagement and Monetization Platform (REMP), an open-source suite of tools designed to support digital subscription and donation models.
 REMP is used by publishers across Europe, Africa, and Asia.

 Expansion and sister outlets

-In 2018, Denník N co-founded Deník N, an independent daily in the Czech Republic, in cooperation with local investors.
+In 2018, Denník N, co-founded Deník N, an independent daily in the Czech Republic, in cooperation with local investors.
 In 2021, it acquired Hiking.sk, a Slovak online platform dedicated to hiking and outdoor activities.
 In 2022, it launched Napunk, a Hungarian-language news portal serving Slovakia’s Hungarian minority.
 Since 2023, the company has been a minority shareholder in the Czech weekly Respekt, the feminist magazine Heroine, and the IT company FatChilli.
+In 2026 it took over the European online platform EUobserver expanding into the English language and EU affairs market.